 Your guests are arriving in half an hour.
 But your thermometer tells you the meat has at least 2 hours of cooking left before it is ready to be served up.

-At this point you are secretly hoping your buddies have a flat tire, or some other unexpected form of engine trouble on the way to your place, and will be held up.You start to thinking Chinese takeout or a 10pm dinner may be on the cards.
+At this point you are secretly hoping your buddies have a flat tire on the way to your place.

 The problem with relying on cooking time and temperature charts is that sometimes after making sure your weight calculations are all correct things still go wrong.

-These charts focus on weight to estimate meat cooking time, when there are actually a lot more factors at play.
+There are actually a lot more things that affect cooking time than weight.
 By understanding these factors, and how they affect the time your meat will take to cook, you will be sure to nail the timing of your next barbecue.